 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Alta has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Alta has few renters and college students.
 But the biggest reason it is quieter in Alta than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Alta may be for you.

-The citizens of Alta are very well educated compared to the average community in the nation: 35.12% of adults in Alta have a bachelor's degree or even advanced degree.
+The education level of Alta citizens is very high relative to the national average among all cities (21.84%): 35.12% of adults in Alta have a bachelor's degree or even advanced degree.

 The per capita income in Alta in 2022 was $74,590, which is wealthy relative to California and the nation.
 This equates to an annual income of $298,360 for a family of four.
 However, Alta contains both very wealthy and poor people as well.